celeritas-project/evd/README.md

 # About

-`Evd` is the Event Display of the Celeritas Project, built using the EVE Environment [1].
+`Evd` **is the Event Display of the Celeritas Project**, built using the EVE Environment [1].
 It provides full visualization control of a gdml geometry, and can use step data information to draw particle tracks from a simulated event.

-Currently `Evd` is meant to visualize the CMS geometry, although it can read any gdml.
+Currently `Evd` is tailored to visualize the CMS geometry, although it can read any gdml file.
 It also reads step data from ROOT output files produced by the **Geant4-Sandbox** [2].
 The task of building track lines from step data depends solely on the class method `Evd::AddEvent(...)`.
 The class is meant to be simple enough so it can be easily adapted to read other ROOT structures.